Guderian2nd/TrueHistoryAI/AI Rules.md

 IF NeedFightingUnit is Low THEN BuildFightingUnit is Low IF NeedFightingUnit is VeryLow THEN BuildFightingUnit is VeryLow

-IF DeltaCityNum is High
+IF DeltaCityNum is High THEN NeedPioneer is VeryLow

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMyNTEwMzk5MV19
+eyJoaXN0b3J5IjpbLTIwMTk0MDg5OThdfQ==
 -->